CoronavirusCoronavirus n.sutherland@m… Wed, 05/26/2021 - 15:42

 If you have any questions about your individual condition, you should speak with your neuromuscular team.

-However, employers still have a legal responsibility to protect their employees and others from risks to their health and safety.
+There is no longer a legal requirement to work from home.
+However, employers have a legal responsibility to protect their employees and others from risks to their health and safety.
 Your employer should be able to explain to you the measures they have in place to keep you safe at work.

 If you need support to work at home or in the workplace you can apply for Access to Work.
 Access to Work may provide support for the disability-related extra costs of working that are beyond standard reasonable adjustments an employer must provide.
 Access to Work should prioritise applications from disabled people who are in the clinically extremely vulnerable group.